 Open data

-At E-Flight we believe in transparency.
-Electric flying is new, innovative and sometimes still uncharted territory.
-That's why we openly share our operational data and performance.
-This way we show what is already possible with sustainable aviation and what steps we are taking together towards a clean future.
+At E-Flight, we believe in transparency.
+Electric flying is new, innovative, and still somewhat unfamiliar territory.
+That is why we openly share our operational data and performance.
+In doing so, we show what is already possible with sustainable aviation and the steps we are taking together toward a cleaner future.

-Our electric fleet is whisper-quiet compared to traditional aircraft.
+Our electric fleet is whisper-quiet compared with traditional aircraft.
 Measurements show:

-For comparison: that's quieter than the average conversation between two people!
+For comparison: that is quieter than the average conversation between two people!

 Operational figures